 Pad Krapow

-Pad Krapow, a delicious dish cooked up in restaurants or street food carts across Thailand, is a very popular meal with locals and tourists.
+Pad Krapow, a delicious dish cooked up in restaurants or street food carts across Thailand, is a popular meal with locals and tourists.
 Additionally, it’s one of the cheapest street foods to purchase, for as little as 40 THB.
-‘Pad’ means fried and ‘Krapow’ is the name of the basil the recipe uses.
-Often times, everyone calls the Thai basil meal.
+‘Pad’ means fried, and ‘Krapow’ is the name of the basil the recipe uses.
+Often, everyone calls the Thai basil meal.

-The basil is spicy by nature, so the dish is often spicy with added chilies, garlic, oyster and fish sauces.
-This meal is versatile too as you can select your choice of filling such as chicken, pork, beef, or fish.
-Once you try this dish you’ll be hooked and going back for more.
+The basil is spicy by nature, so the dish is often spicy with added chilies, garlic, oyster, and fish sauces.
+This meal is versatile, too, as you can select your filling choices, such as chicken, pork, beef, or fish.
+Once you try this dish, you’ll be hooked and go back for more.

 Isaan Sausage